XinyuXiong/Web-Security-Week9/README.md

 <img src='Honeypot.png' title='Honeypot' width='' alt='' />

 ## Any issues you encountered
-I spent long time to figure out how to set up MHN Admin VM and deploy honeypot under the instruction of CodePath.
+MHN Admin VM and deploy honeypot are very hard.

 ## A summary of the data collected: number of attacks, number of malware samples, etc.